kravietz/pam_tacplus/README.md

 ![TACACS+ and PAM interaction diagram](doc/diagram.svg)

-Consider `login' application:
+Consider a `login` application:

 1. Login accepts username and password from the user.
 2. Login calls PAM function `pam_authenticate()` to verify if the supplied username/password pair is valid.
 3. PAM loads `pam_tacplus` module (as defined in `/etc/pam.d/login`)
    and calls `pam_sm_authenticate()` function supplied by this module.
-4. This function sends an encrypted packet to the TACACS+ server.
+4. This function sends an authentication request packet to the TACACS+ server.
    The packet contains username and password to verify.
-TACACS+ server replied with either positive or negative response.
-If the reponse is negative, the whole thing is over
+TACACS+ server replies with either positive or negative response.
+If the reponse is negative, the failure is escalated back to the `login` program, and no further action is taken.
-5. PAM calls another function from `pam_tacplus` &mdash; `pam_sm_acct_mgmt()`.
+5. If authentication is successful, PAM calls another function from `pam_tacplus` &mdash; `pam_sm_acct_mgmt()`.
-   This function is expected to verify whether the users are allowed to get the service they are requesting (in this case: unix shell).
+   This function is expected to verify whether the users are allowed to get the service they are requesting (in this case: Unix shell).
    The function again verifies the permission on TACACS+ server.
-Assume the server granted the user with requested service.
 6. Before user gets the shell, PAM calls one another function from `pam_tacplus` &mdash; `pam_sm_open_session()`.
 This results in sending an accounting START packet to the server.
-Among other things it contains the terminal user loggen in on and the time session started.
+Among other things it contains the terminal user logged in on and the time session started.
 7. When user logs out, `pam_sm_close_session()` sends STOP packet to the server.
 The whole session is closed.